tsimeonov/Computer-Science/Programming Logic and design/Chapter 1 Intro to Computers and Programming.md

 ## 1.5 Types of Software

 Programs generally fall into one of two categories: system software or application software.
 System software is the set of programs that control or enhance the operation of a computer.
 Applicatio software makes a computer useful for everydat tasks.

+---

+<h6>System Software</h6>

+The programs that control and manage the basic operations of a computer are generally referred to as `system software`.
+System software typically includes the following types of programs:

+- Operating Systems
+- Utility Programs
+- Software Development Tools